damonous/exploratory-data-analysis_course_project_1/README.md

-# exploratory-data-analysis_course_project_1
+# Exploratory_Data_Analysis_project_1
-Coursera Exploratory Data Analysis Course Project 1
+Repository for assignment 1 of the Exploratory Data Analysis course.